Randy Castillo: Death

 Several weeks before Mötley Crüe was set to tour the New Tattoo album, joining Megadeth and Anthrax on the Maximum Rock Tour, Castillo became ill while performing with his mariachi side project Azul at the Cat Club in Hollywood.
-Immediately after the show Castillo took a cab to nearby Cedars Sinai Hospital where he collapsed as he was being admitted.
-The doctors discovered a duodenal ulcer that had ruptured his stomach and performed emergency surgery that saved Castillo’s life.
+Immediately after the show Castillo took a cab to nearby Cedars-Sinai Medical Center where he collapsed as he was being admitted.
+The doctors discovered a duodenal ulcer that had perforated and performed emergency surgery that saved Castillo's life.
 With Castillo out of action, Hole drummer Samantha Maloney filled in for the tour.
-In October 2000, while taking time off from Mötley Crüe to recover from his surgery, he discovered a small lump on his jaw and a month later, after it had grown to roughly the size of a golf ball, he sought treatment and was diagnosed with squamous cell carcinoma, a common form of cancer that is not usually fatal if it is discovered early but can spread rapidly if left untreated.
-The cancer went into remission in mid-2001, and he was rumored to be rejoining Osbourne's solo band for that summer Ozzfest tour (along with Geezer Butler on bass), though these rumors were later revealed to be untrue.
+In October 2000, while taking time off from Mötley Crüe to recover from his surgery, he discovered a small lump on his jaw and a month later, after it had grown to roughly the size of a golf ball, he sought treatment and was diagnosed with squamous cell carcinoma, a common form of cancer that is usually not fatal if it is discovered early but can spread rapidly if left untreated.
+The cancer went into remission in mid-2001, and he was rumored to be rejoining Osbourne's solo band for that summer's Ozzfest tour (along with Geezer Butler on bass guitar), although these rumors were later revealed to be untrue.

-Within a few months the cancer returned but this time in a more aggressive and lethal way, and a few days after returning to the doctors, Castillo died on March 26, 2002 aged 51.
-During the final weeks of his life, Castillo had been working with ex-Ozzy Osbourne and Alice in Chains bassist Mike Inez on a new band and was in the process of hiring a singer.
+Within a few months the cancer returned but this time in a more aggressive and lethal form, and a few days after returning to the doctors, Castillo died on March 26, 2002, aged 51.